 Dr Arne Rubinstein is an expert on adolescent development and the author of the book The Making of Men.
-He also delivers a range of workshops and runs camps including Rites of Passage and Men of Honour programs.
+He also runs the Rites of Passage Institute and delivers a range of workshops and camps.

 Away from the social sphere, Dr Rubinstein recommends parents encourage kids at this age to become their own problem solvers.

 “Teach and guide them on how to study, how to organise themselves and take more responsibility for themselves, their belongings and performance at school.” - Dr Arne Rubenstein.

 At this critical time he urges parents to identify and acknowledge the level of nervousness and anxiety boys may be feeling and provide support for their son – and watch out for any warning signals that they may not be coping.